 Explore the rich military history of Oregon at the Oregon Military Museum and its Historic Park.
-While the grand opening of the main building is set for 2024, visitors of all ages are invited to experience everything that OMM has to offer.
+While the grand opening of the main building is yet to be determined, visitors of all ages are invited to experience everything that OMM has to offer.
 Discover, explore, and learn about Oregon’s military legacy of people, actions, and technologies and their impact on the state, the nation and beyond from pre-statehood to present day.
 Best of all, admission is always free!

 Explore the Historic Park

 Anchoring OMM’s Historic Park are two c1911 buildings original to Camp Withycombe – the Quartermaster Storehouse (a walk-through interpretive center) and the Battery A Field Artillery Horse Barn (featuring a collection of Japanese and American artillery).

 Step into what was once an officers’ horse barn and submerge yourself in the rich history of the Oregon National Guard’s Battery A, whose lineage dates back to 1866 and considered the root of today’s 218th Field Artillery Regiment.
 Surround yourself with a collection of field artillery spanning nearly 100 years from the mid-1800s to the mid-1900s and take in the subtle and not-so-subtle technological advances.
 Don’t forget to look up and see the names of the horses who once called the barn home over a century ago.